TechTarget.com/searchenterpriseai

 4. Assessment and adaptation.
 The AI agent gathers workflow results, performance metrics and UX feedback to evaluate effectiveness.
 It can then identify opportunities to improve efficiency, reduce costs and optimize the workflow.

 Agentic AI systems are composed of software elements designed to manage workflows and drive business outcomes.
-A typical AI agent includes seven core components:
+A typical agentic AI workflow includes five core components:

 Agentic AI workflows build on many strengths of traditional automation and orchestration techniques.
-Their benefits include the following:
+According to the UiPath report, 37% of respondents said they already use agentic AI for business use cases.

 However, despite these benefits, agentic AI workflows also present several challenges: